 The large loop handle makes it easy to carry the skillet around.
 Despite the size, it cooks food evenly and provides superior thermal density.
 These skillets even come in pink if you’re so inclined.
 I’m more of a traditional boy and prefer Le Creuset’s signature color “flame”.
 Here’s a link to Amazon to see their color range (affiliate link).

 This one is the next level in enameled cast iron cookware.
 It’s more expensive than the Lodge one, but many people report it’s worth it.
 Staub also makes an amazing skillet and if you have read my other articles you know I’m a huge Staub fan.
 However, again I find the Le Creuset lighter than the Staub so it’s possibly more suitable for a wider range of users.

 Cuisinart Chef’s Classic Enameled Cast Iron 7-Quart Round Covered Casserole

 Who doesn’t love a good casserole?
 Well, some people don’t, but they may like it better if it was cooked in this Cuisinart Chef’s Classic Enameled Cast Iron Casserole Pot.
 While the 7 quart is the most desired, it’s also available in 3 and 5 quarts as well.

-Currently Cuisinart have three colors available which include: red, blue and black.
+Currently, Cuisinart has three colors available which include: red, blue and black.
 While the reviews are not as favorable as Landhaus, Cuisinart is priced lower and is one of the most popular choices available.
-Heres the link for the 7 quart however there is a 5.5 Quart pot available which I recommend for most households.
+Here’s the link for the 7 quart Casserole Pot on Amazon.
+However there is a 5.5 Quart pot available which I recommend for most households.